shreyaseebais/LearningJavascript/README.md

 5
 6

+**Solution with Closure :**

-If not let, Above issue can be solved by closure :
+If we don't want to use let, Above issue can be solved by closure :

 ```javascript
 function x()  {